 “Breadth of knowledge is critical to developing high value decision-makers for today's business world.”

 – Joseph L. Rotman

 The Full-Time Rotman MBA program is an intense program that combines 16 months of academic study with a 4-month opportunity for a paid internship.
-The program begins in the first year with a core curriculum that introduces our unique problem solving and creative methodology with the fundamental disciplines of business while allowing you to focus on developing specific skill sets through over 90 elective courses.
-You'll also have the opportunity to customize your MBA experience further by choosing to specialize in a particular area of interest through one of our MBA Majors and accelerate your career through the experiential learning component of our innovative Flexible Internship program.
+The program begins in the first year with a core curriculum that introduces our unique problem solving and creative methodology with the fundamental disciplines of business while allowing you to focus on developing specific skill sets through over 100 elective courses.
+You'll also have the opportunity to customize your MBA experience further by choosing to specialize in a particular area of interest through one of our MBA Emphases and Learning Pathways, and accelerate your career through the experiential learning component of our innovative Flexible Internship program.